 What to Pack for Your South Dakota Road Trip

 Here’s your ultimate packing list to ensure you’re prepared for your South Dakota road trip itinerary, no matter the season!
+You can purchase any of these items linked below at my Amazon Storefront (I may make a small commission at no additional cost to you):

-1. Hiking shoes – Opt for supportive Columbia boots to keep your feet cozy and injury-free with excellent traction on challenging inclines.
+1. Hiking shoes – Opt for supportive waterproof Columbia boots to keep your feet cozy and injury-free with excellent traction on challenging inclines.

 3. Sunglasses – A good pair of sunglasses protect your eyes from harmful UV rays and enhances visibility.
+It gets extremely hot and extremely bright mid-day in South Dakota — especially in the Badlands!

 4. Sunscreen – Waterproof, sweat-proof sunscreen is crucial for avoiding sunburns Definitely wear it to Badlands National Park!